Automattic/blocks-everywhere/readme.txt

 The loading of Gutenberg will also increase the page size of any page it is loaded on.
 You should be aware of this and willing to accept this in the context of your site.

 This doesn't yet work on block-based themes - it must be a 'classic' theme.

+You should use the latest version of the Gutenberg plugin.

 == Usage ==